nationalarchives/tdr-prototype-terraform/README.md

 ## Terraform Structure

 The prototype is divided into separate Terraform modules that represent the different AWS resources that are needed to for the TDR project.
-Not all resources are covered as the prototype provides the overall structure.

-The modules are:
-* **cognito**: provisions two skeleton user groups and relevant App Clients
-* **stepfunction**: provisions a skeleton step function that uses information (vpc id) from the vpc module
-* **vpc**: provisions a skeleton vpc that exposes its id to other modules</p>

 The different modules are used by Terraform workspaces which represent three AWS environments:
 * development